digital-medicine-research-group-UNAV/CRFE/readme.md

 ```

 CRFE libray is scikit-learn API dependent.
-It follows the same scheme then the RFE method in scikit-learn.
+It follows the same scheme than the RFE method in scikit-learn.

 ```python